- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

-- Throw away needles and syringes in a metal coffee can with a lid, in a bleach bottle, or in a used needle container provided by the home health team.
+- Throw away needles and syringes in a metal coffee can with a lid, in a bleach bottle, or in a used needle container provided by the home health nurse.
 Keep the container out of the reach of children, pets, and others.
 Your home health nurse will take it when it’s full.

 - Always check the expiration date on all your supplies.

 - The tubes used for tube feedings may be short or long term.
 The nasogastric (NG) tube, which runs from nose to stomach, is short term.
-Jejunostomy tubes (J-tubes) or gastrostomy tubes (G-tubes), which are surgically placed in the upper intestine or stomach and come out through the belly, are for long-term use.
+Jejunostomy tubes (J-tubes) or gastrostomy tubes (G-tubes), which are surgically placed in the upper intestine or stomach and come out through the skin on the belly, are for long-term use.

 - Rinse tubes and bag with water after the feeding is completed.

 - Feedings can also be given with large syringes instead of bags and tubing.
 Be sure you are comfortable using whichever method you are taught.